-At-Hire LTIP Grant: You have been approved for an at-hire LTIP restricted stock award equivalent to \$675,000.
+At-Hire LTIP Grant: You have been approved for an at-hire LTIP restricted stock award equivalent to \$675,000. \$500,000.
 This award has a zero dollar basis and vests 25% per year over four years, beginning on December 31, 2024 and each December 31 of the following three years.
 The share values will be calculated using a 30-day REV Group stock price average for the trading period immediately preceding your start date.
 An award agreement which details this award will be provided to you following your start date.
-For purposes of this at-hire grant, in the event of both (i) a Change of Control (as defined in the LTIP) and (ii) your Termination of Service without Cause or for Good Reason (as defined in the LTIP) within twelve (12) months following the date of such Change of Control, any unvested shares will vest immediately.
+For purposes of this at-hire grant, in the event of both (i) a Change of Control (as defined in the LTIP) and (ii) your Termination of Service without Cause or for Good Reason (as defined in the LTIP)

-Relocation: You are eligible for the Executive Homeowner Relocation Program which requires a signed agreement acknowledging the requirement for repayment, should you leave the company within a 24-month period.
+Cash Sign-on within twelve (12) months following the date of such Change of Control, any unvested shares will vest immediately.
+Relocation: You are eligible for the Executive Homeowner Relocation Program which requires will receive a signed agreement acknowledging the requirement for repayment, should cash sign-on bonus of \$150,000, payable within your first 45 days of employment.
+If you leave the company within a 24-month period.
 The REV Group relocation program is managed by Relocation Today.
-A representative from Relocation Today will contact you directly regarding next steps after you accept this offer.
+A representative from Relocation Today 1-year of your start date, you will contact you directly regarding next steps after you accept be required to repay this offer. amount in full.